-- You’ll get access to hundreds of millions of potential customers from the beginning.
+- Amazon gives you access to hundreds of millions of potential customers..

 - Related to #2 – Fulfillment by Amazon (FBA) means you don’t have to spend time on order fulfillment.